Autoresonant Removal of Fusion Products in Mirror Machines

-The numerical results are presented in Fig.~\ref{fig: capture_scatter_power_law}, exhibiting a typical AR solution (dotted red line), including the capture into resonance when passing through the linear resonance at $t\approx0$ and the slow modulation of the energy in the weakly nonlinear regime \cite{Lazar_proc_2005}.
-The particle escapes through the loss cone at $t\approx1$ms when its parallel energy reaches $7$MeV.
-We compare the full 3D solution with the 1D approximated dynamics of Eq.~(\ref{eq: pendulum}) (solid blue line) for the same parameters and found an excellent agreement until the particle is excited to higher energies (at $t\approx0.3~$ms).
-The deviation from the 1D trajectory at high amplitudes is probably because of nonlinear coupling with other degrees of freedom.
-In the figure, we also illustrate the dynamics below the AR threshold, where the axial energy, $U_\parallel$, is modestly excited when passing through the linear resonance at $t\approx0$ followed by energy saturation for $t>0.1~$ms. The parameters, in this case, were the same as before except the driving amplitude, $\varepsilon=2\times10^{-3}$, which was below the threshold for these parameters, $\varepsilon_\text{cr}\approx2.5\times 10^{-3}$.
-Since the particle energy remains relatively small, the agreement between the 3D (dotted magenta) and the approximated 1D (solid green) simulations is excellent at all times.
+In the figure, we also illustrate the dynamics below the AR threshold, where $U_\parallel$ is modestly excited when passing through the linear resonance followed by energy saturation after $\sim0.1$~ms. The parameters, in this case, were the same as before except the driving amplitude, $\varepsilon=1.9\times10^{-3}$, which was below the threshold for these parameters, $\varepsilon_\text{cr}\approx2\times 10^{-3}$.
+The agreement between the 3D (dotted magenta) and the approximated 1D (solid green) simulations is excellent.
 We further study the threshold effect by scanning $\varepsilon$ for a fixed $\alpha$ and finding the critical value, $\varepsilon_\text{cr}$, that separates the captured and non-captured solutions.
-The 3D simulations results (dots in the inset of Fig.~\ref{fig: capture_scatter_power_law}) well agree with the theoretical scaling, $\varepsilon_\text{cr}\sim\alpha^{3/4}$, which was developed for the 1D autoresonant pendulum \cite{fajans2001autoresonantT}, for three orders of magnitude (solid line).
+The 3D simulations results (dots in the inset of Fig.~\ref{fig: capture_scatter_power_law}) well agree with the theoretical scaling, $\varepsilon_\text{cr}\propto\alpha^{3/4}$, which was developed for the 1D autoresonant pendulum \cite{fajans2001autoresonantT}, for three orders of magnitude (solid line).

 A chirp cycle from $\omega_\text{d}\approx\omega_B$ to the lower limit for the loss cone crossing, $\omega_\text{d}=0$, lasts